system-software-2024/final-project/tcp-echo-server/README.md

 Echo Server
 ===

-A simple echo server implemented with io_uring.
+A simple TCP echo server
 Use `nc localhost [port]` to communicate with the server.